PostgreSQL Concurrency with MVCC

 Both dead rows and the transaction XID wraparound problem are solved with

-VACUUM actually does on the Postgres docs.
+VACUUM actually does on the Postgres docs and how Heroku handles it.